Richard Rogers

 Rogers was perhaps best known for his work on the Pompidou Centre in Paris, the Lloyd's building and Millennium Dome, both in London, the Senedd building, in Cardiff, and the European Court of Human Rights building, in Strasbourg.
-He was awarded the RIBA Gold Medal, the Thomas Jefferson Medal, the RIBA Stirling Prize, the Minerva Medal, and the Pritzker Prize.
+He was awarded the RIBA Gold Medal, the Thomas Jefferson Medal, the RIBA Stirling Prize, the Minerva Medal, and the 2007 Pritzker Prize.

 Early life and career

 Richard Rogers was born in Florence, Tuscany, in 1933 into an Anglo-Italian family.
 His father, William Nino Rogers (1906–1993), was Jewish, and was the cousin of Italian Jewish architect Ernesto Nathan Rogers.
 His Jewish ancestors moved from Sunderland to Venice in about 1800, later settling in Trieste, Milan and Florence.
 In October 1938, William Nino Rogers came back to England, having fled Fascist Italy and anti-Jewish laws under Mussolini.

 Upon moving to England, Richard Rogers went to St John's School, Leatherhead.
 Rogers did not excel academically, which made him believe that he was "stupid because he could not read or memorise his school work" and as a consequence, he said, he became "very depressed".
-He couldn't read until he was 11, and it was not until after he had his first child that Rogers realised he was dyslexic.
+He could not read until he was 11, and it was not until after he had his first child that Rogers realised he was dyslexic.
 After leaving St Johns School, he undertook a foundation course at Epsom School of Art (now the University for the Creative Arts) before going into National Service between 1951 and 1953.

 He then attended the Architectural Association School of Architecture in London, where he gained the Architectural Association's Diploma (AA Dipl) from 1954 until 1959, subsequently graduating with a master's degree (M Arch) from the Yale School of Architecture in 1962 on a Fulbright Scholarship.
 While studying at Yale, Rogers met fellow architecture student Norman Foster and planning student Su Brumwell.

 After leaving Yale he joined Skidmore, Owings & Merrill in New York City.
 On returning to England in 1963, he, Norman Foster and Brumwell set up architectural practice as Team 4 with Wendy Cheesman (Brumwell later married Rogers, Cheesman married Foster).
 Rogers and Foster earned a reputation for what was later termed by the media high-tech architecture.

 By 1967, Team 4 had split up, but Rogers continued to collaborate with Su Rogers, along with John Young and Laurie Abbott.
 In early 1968 he was commissioned to design a house and studio for Humphrey Spender near Maldon, Essex, a glass cube framed with I-beams.
 He continued to develop his ideas of prefabrication and structural simplicity to design a Wimbledon house for his parents.
 This was based on ideas from his conceptual Zip-Up House.

 Rogers subsequently joined forces with Italian architect Renzo Piano, a partnership that was to prove fruitful.
 His career leapt forward when he, Piano and Gianfranco Franchini won the design competition for the Pompidou Centre in July 1971, alongside a team from Ove Arup that included Irish engineer Peter Rice.